Consensys/doc.rollups/docs/HowTo/Configure/Configuration-File.md

 - Using the `-Dconfig.override` command line option prefix.
   For example, to override the [Kafka brokers](../../Reference/Configuration-File.md#brokers) option with the value `localhost:9092`, specify `-Dconfig.override.kafka.brokers=localhost:9092` on the command line.
+  This option overrides values specified in configuration files.

 ## Engine configuration file